isabella232/java-driver/upgrade_guide/README.md

 ### 4.10.0

+#### Cross-datacenter failover

+[JAVA-2899](https://datastax-oss.atlassian.net/browse/JAVA-2676) re-introduced the ability to perform cross-datacenter failover using the driver's built-in load balancing policies.
+See [Load balancing](../manual/core/loadbalancing/) in the manual for details.

+Cross-datacenter failover is disabled by default, therefore existing applications should not experience any disruption.

+#### Enhancements to the `Uuids` utility class

 [JAVA-2449](https://datastax-oss.atlassian.net/browse/JAVA-2449) modified the implementation of
 [Uuids.random()]: this method does not delegate anymore to the JDK's `java.util.UUID.randomUUID()` implementation, but instead re-implements random UUID generation using the non-cryptographic